Why Hire Veterans?

 One hiring professional we spoke with calls veterans “Leaders in a box,” remarking, “They fit just about everywhere.
 Most are college-educated, many served under strenuous circumstances, saw combat action, and can use resources well.”
 What could be better than that?

-There are many reasons to hire a veteran, including
+There are many reasons to hire a military veteran, including

 Transitioning and veteran military share a common set of characteristics that make them great civilian employees, including leadership, initiative, self-discipline, teamwork, and an excellent work ethic.
-Tapping this pool of skilled, disciplined, and hardworking segment is the logical step for any employer that wants to “work smart.”
-Veterans:
+Tapping this pool of skilled, disciplined, and hardworking former service members is the logical step for any employer that wants to “work smart.”
+Military veterans:

 - Work efficiently within an organizational system;

 - Have already been through rigorous training and completed it satisfactorily;